 Well, just to maintain the trend of keeping you confused and disoriented, after saying that we had decided to go ahead with GG this Sunday, we have now reversed that and decided that there will be no Gully Gathering this Sunday.

 Although there will nothing on this Sunday, it is still our intention to try and find some way of sharing with and supporting each other, both materially and spiritually.
 So watch this space.
 And if you have any great ideas, let us know.

 The Happiness Lab is a short course to explore what makes us happy.
 Over 6 weeks, you will explore themes of patience, gratitude, looking after yourself, friends and family, and practicing acts of kindness.

 You’ll meet others in a warm and supportive group, and journey together as we explore what happiness looks like for all of us.

 I’ve got kids.
 Can I still come along?

 We provide onsite childcare, with experienced volunteers, all of whom have Working With Children Checks.

+I notice it’s run by a local church.
+Is it a religious course?
+Do I need to be a Christian?
 The Happiness Lab is run by St Matthew’s, a local church in Long Gully.
 The course is not religious in content.
 It is designed to be open to people of any faith, or no faith.